 • sesame oil – adds a distinctive sesame flavor the sauce.

-How to make Asian Meatballs
+How to Make Asian Style Meatballs

 1. FORM.
 Add the eggs, pork, breadcrumbs, onion, salt and pepper to a large bowl and mix until just combined.
 Form the mixture into golf ball-sized meatballs and place them on a rimmed baking pan coated in cooking spray.